StevenQQian/CatLib/README.md

 # CatLib

-CatLib is a library made for VEX V5 HS Robotics Competition.
+CatLib is a library made for VEX V5 Robotics Competition.

 Developed By:
 - Steven | 8829C